 - 【Simple operation, small size】Miracast dongle is good at hiding, small size, no space required, easy to hide behind the TV.
 This wireless display adapter easy to operate, requires no drivers or apps, no more messy cables, just external WLAN antenna to receive wireless signals freely.
 Operating settings can be found in the product manual (connection method varies from device to device.
 Note: miracast dongle must be powered by an external power source (at least 5V/1A).

 - [Wide Compatibility] This wireless display dongle adapter is compatible with most IOS, Android, Mac and Windows systems, including iPhone, iPad, MacBook, Samsung, Huawei, laptop, PC, etc. Wifi display dongle 4k supports Miracast / Airplay / DLNA mode.
 You are free to use Youtube, Netflix, hulu Chromcast apps.

 This screen mirroring with Chromecast is confusing for Samsung users

 The official name of the screen mirroring with Chromecast is “cast screen” or screen casting.

 But I often call it screen mirroring, and it is hard for me to change.
 This may cause confusion among Samsung users because Samsung used screen mirroring for their Allshare casting, which essentially is an improved implementation of Miracast.
-Based on my experience, Samsung did the best job on implementing Miracast on Android.
-Their implementation was even earlier than that in Android Jelly Bean 4.2, and works better than other Android vendors’ device.
+Based on my experience, Samsung did the best job of implementing Miracast on Android.
+Their implementation was even earlier than that in Android Jelly Bean 4.2 and works better than other Android vendors’ devices.

-Anyway, now in some Samsung devices, you have another way to mirror your screen with Chromecast.
+Anyway, now, on some Samsung devices, you have another way to mirror your screen with Chromecast.